Skip to main content

 PowerPoint: Representing Older Youth in Care

-TBLS certification and recertification hours: This course has been approved by the Texas Board of Legal Specialization for 1.0 hour certification and recertification continuing legal education requirement for the specialty fields of Child Welfare Law and Family Law.
+MCLE/TBLS Information: The recorded webcast was approved for 1.0 hour of MCLE credit.
+This course has also been approved by the Texas Board of Legal Specialization for 1.0 hour certification and recertification continuing legal education requirement for the specialty fields of Child Welfare Law and Family Law.

-Presented by Rob Galvin, Attorney at Law, and William “Drake” Mikeska, Managing Attorney for DFPS Region 8, this webinar included a discussion about the importance of making proper objections under the Texas Rules of Evidence.
+On March 12, 2024, Rob Galvin, Attorney at Law, and William “Drake” Mikeska, Managing Attorney for DFPS Region 8, discussed the importance of making proper objections under the Texas Rules of Evidence.
 Strategies for when and how to object, how to respond to an objection, and what to do after a receiving a ruling on an objection were also covered.

 Recording: Trial Skills for Child Welfare Cases: Making and Responding to Objections